 Keep in mind that all the original documents that you submit become the exclusive property of the Department of Immigration and will NOT be returned to you.
 I strongly recommend that you make copies of all documents so that you have them for future reference.

-Once you have a formal resolution from the Department of Immigration in hand indicating that you have been approved then you can start the final process to get your picture identification card known as the Cedula de Residencia.
+If you are approved, you will receive a formal resolution from the Department of Immigration in hand indicating that you have been approved then you can start the final process to get your picture identification card known as the Cedula de Residencia.

 The Immigration Law (Law # 8764) requires that all foreigners with residency in Costa Rica contribute towards the Costa Rican Social Security Medical Health Care System (C.C.S.S.) known as the “CAJA”.
-To initate this process you first need to have your Immigration residency approved.
+To initiate this process, you first need to have your Immigration residency approved.
 With that immigration resolution you can then make an appointment at the nearest local branch of the Caja Costarricense de Seguro Social (CCSS) where you live to register and pay your health insurance coverage.
 The amount you pay is based upon the amount of income you reported on the application and which was the basis of your residency process.
-The health insurance is a percentage that ranges from 6% to 12 % of the amount of income that you reported in your residency application.
+Health insurance is a percentage that ranges from 6% to 12 % of the amount of income that you reported in your residency application.
+As part of the calculation the “Caja” will take into account your living expense as well.
+The amount you will have to pay will be a sum of the amount of income that you are receiving less your living expenses.
 For more information on Social Security registration read my article on Mandatory Registration with Social Security in Costa Rica.

-Pay Your Post Approval Fees to The Costa Rica Government
+STEP 8: Pay your Post Approval Fees to the Costa Rica Government

 Once approved you will have to pay a government the guaranty bond, the immigration services fee and the residency card processing fee that we discussed above.
 Approximately $424 ($300 bond + $25 Immigration Services + $98 Residency card) in total.
 These amounts must be paid directly to the account of the Department of Immigration with Banco de Costa Rica.
 The details of those accounts are indicated in your residency approval resolution.

-Once you have completed steps 1 and 2 above then you have three options to complete the Process.
-You can do it directly at the Department of Immigration or you can complete it at certain branches of the Costa Rica Post Office (Correos de Costa Rica) and finally you can complte it at certain branches of Banco de Costa Rica.
+Once you have completed the residency application process then you have three options to get your final residency card.
+You can do it directly at the Department of Immigration or you can complete it at certain branches of the Costa Rica Post Office (Correos de Costa Rica) and finally you can complete it at certain branches of Banco de Costa Rica.

 With your proof of payment receipt from CAJA and your receipt from Banco de Costa Rica that you have paid the bond and the residency card fees you can call the Department of Immigration Call Center line at 1311 and request an appointment to process your identification card.
 They can make appointments for you at the Department of Immigration or at any qualified Post Office nearest your home, If you want to process with Banco de Costa Rica directly you will need to call them at 800-BCRCITA (800-2-272482)